code4me/4me-sdk-graphql-dotnet/README.md

 ## Licensing
 The SDK uses the [Newtonsoft.Json framework](https://github.com/JamesNK/Newtonsoft.Json) NuGet Package, which is a high-performance JSON framework for .NET and available under [MIT licensing](https://github.com/JamesNK/Newtonsoft.Json/blob/master/LICENSE.md).

+## NuGet
+Stable binaries are published to [NuGet.org](https://www.nuget.org), and contain everything you need to use [.NET SDK for 4me GraphQL](https://www.nuget.org/packages/Sdk4me.GraphQL) in your application.

 # Introduction
 The .NET SDK simplifies the process of interacting with the 4me GraphQL API, allowing you to take full advantage of its query and mutation capabilities with ease.
 It abstracts away the complex task of managing low-level details such as sending requests, parsing responses, filtering and pagination, making it simple to integrate 4me GraphQL API into your .NET applications and fully leverage its functionalities.